 If you’re going to set goals you want to do everything you can to increase your chances of success realizing those goals.
 All goals are not created equal; the way that you frame and format your goals can help improve the quality of the goals you set.
-Using the SMART goal setting process brings consistency and structure to your goals to ensure that you have a clear objective and that you’re set up to succeed.
+Using SMART goals for business brings consistency and structure to your goals to ensure that you have a clear objective and that you’re set up to succeed.

 To make your goals clear and reachable each one should be SMART, meaning each one should be:

 - Specific – be specific about what you want to accomplish

 - Measurable – measures you use to determine if you’ve met the goal

 - Achievable – the goal is attainable